-There are nine submarkets in the global market for hemp: agriculture, textiles, recycling, automotive, furniture, food and beverages, paper, construction materials, and personal care.31 The National Hemp Association estimates the U.S. hemp market is around \$600 million.
-These current sales estimates include imported hemp from Canada, because the United States doesn't have enough processing infrastructure to support hemp production.
-As of 2017, there were more than 25,500 acres for hemp production in the United States, up from 9,700 in 2016.
+There are nine submarkets in the global market for hemp: agriculture, textiles, recycling, automotive, furniture, food and beverages, paper, construction materials, and personal care.
+31 The National Hemp Association estimates that the US hemp market stands at around \$600 million, but these current sales estimates include imported hemp from Canada.
+The United States doesn't have enough processing infrastructure to support hemp production.
+As of 2017, there were more than 25,500 acres used for hemp production in the United States, up from 9,700 in 2016.

 West Virginia increased the number of acres devoted to hemp production from 10 to 14 between 2016 and 2017.
-Hemp offers an opportunity for West Virginia not only in production but also in processing for nearby state production.32 Most processing has been done by hand but Kentucky, North Carolina, and New York (with a \$4 million facility backed by \$650,000 of state funding) are scheduled to open hemp processing facilities that extract CBD oil and break down the stalks into fibers or useable materials.^{33 34} The 2018 Farm Bill declassified hemp as a Schedule 1 drug, allowing it to cross state lines.
-There is still clarification needed as to what this means for growing West Virginia's hemp industry but this could be a great opportunity for the state.
+Hemp offers an opportunity for West Virginia to partner with adjacent states for processing and production.32 Most processing has been done by hand, but Kentucky, North Carolina, and New York (the latter with a \$4 million facility backed by \$650,000 of state funding) are scheduled to open hemp processing facilities that extract CBD oil and break down the stalks into fibers or useable materials.
+33 34 The 2018 Farm Bill declassified hemp as a Schedule I drug, allowing interstate commerce.
+During the time of this report, clarification is still needed as to what this means for growing West Virginia's hemp industry but this could be a great opportunity for the state.